 Maryland State Archives

 Carol is a heritage professional whose past positions have included Classical art historian, museum curator, university lecturer, and non-profit administrator.
 She has a Ph.
 D. in Classical Greek Art History from Princeton University.
 As a Mellon Curatorial Fellow in Ancient Art at the Walters Art Museum, she planned the reconfiguration and reinstallation of the museum’s Ancient Art collection for renovated galleries.
 She left the curatorial field in 2000 to develop a heritage-area interpretation program for the Maryland Humanities Council and has worked with Maryland’s heritage areas ever since.
 She began working with the Four Rivers Heritage Area in 2005, and became Executive Director in January 2008.
-She serves on the Board of Directors of Visit Annapolis and Anne Arundel County and is the current Vice Chair; she is also on the Board of the Maryland Museums Association.
-She also serves on the Advisory Council of the Star-Spangled Banner National Historic Trail.
+She serves on the Board of Directors of Visit Annapolis and Anne Arundel County and is the current Vice Chair; she also serves on the Advisory Council of the Star-Spangled Banner National Historic Trail.

 Operating and program assistance from the Maryland Heritage Areas Authority (MHAA) comes in the form of Management Grants, capped at $100,000 annually.
 These funds must be fully matched at the local level (75% must be cash, 25% can be in-kind).
 Each year, ALTSCHA requests support from the City of Annapolis and Anne Arundel County for these required matching funds.